 Raleigh, NC, Schools with Sewing Classes

-For students seeking sewing classes near Raleigh, there are two schools offering fashion and apparel design programs.
-Below are summaries of these programs, as well as a comparison table with important statistical information about each school.
+For students seeking sewing classes near Raleigh, there are three schools offering fashion and apparel design programs.
+Below are summaries of two programs, as well as a comparison table with important statistical information about each school.

 - Meredith College, which is just under six miles from Raleigh, offers courses in fashion merchandising and design as well as a bachelor's degree program in fashion design.

-- North Carolina Central University is located nearly 30 miles away from Raleigh and offers a bachelor's degree program and individual classes in apparel design through its Human Sciences Department.
+- North Carolina Central University is located nearly 30 miles away from Raleigh and offers a bachelor's degree program and individual classes in apparel design through its Family and Consumer Sciences Department.

 Find schools that offer these popular programs